Thiamethoxam: Toxicity

 The selective toxicity of neonicotinoids like thiamethoxam for insects versus mammals is due to the higher sensitivity of insects' acetylcholine receptors.
 The Food and Agriculture Organization (FAO) of the U.N. assessed thiamethoxam as "moderately hazardous to humans (WHO class III)", because it is harmful if swallowed.
 It found it to be no skin or eye irritant, and not mutagenic in any in vitro and in vivo toxicology tests.

 FAO described thiamethoxam as non-toxic to fish, daphnia and algae, mildly toxic for birds, highly toxic to midges and acutely toxic for bees.
 The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) classification is: "Harmful if swallowed.
 Very toxic to aquatic life with long lasting effects".
+Thiamethoxam at sublethal concentrations can increase aggressiveness and cannibalism in commercially harvested shrimp such as Procambarus clarkii In bioassays of aquatic organisms, fish, aquatic primary producers, mollusks, worms, and rotifers are often largely insensitive to thiamethoxam concentrations found in surface waters, but insects, such as chironomid larvae are especially susceptible.

 Sublethal doses of thiamethoxam metabolite clothianidin (0.05–2 ng/bee) have been known to cause reduced foraging activity since at least 1999, but this was quantified in 2012 by RFID tagged honeybees.
 Doses of equal or more than 0.5 ng/bee caused longer foraging flights.